Morgan Freeman Has Been Accused Of Sexual Harassment By Eight Women

 Eight women have now come forward to accuse actor and director Morgan Freeman of sexually harassing them and touching them inappropriately on the sets of various movies.
-In all, sixteen people have come forward to comment on Freeman, 80, and his behavior on films launched by his production company, Revelations Entertainment.
+In all, 16 people have come forward to comment on Freeman, 80, and his behavior on films launched by his production company, Revelations Entertainment.
 Several women have reported to CNN that they were either witness to or victims of sexual harassment on movie sets or in the office of Revelations Entertainment.

 Several women who have accused Freeman say that on the set they learned not to wear fitted clothing or tops which revealed any cleavage for fear of attracting the actor’s attention.
 Additionally, many of the accusers have mentioned Freeman’s business partner in Revelations Entertainment, Lori McCreary, who some refer to as a witness to the alleged sexual harassment while others call her a victim of Freeman’s inappropriate behavior.

-The former manager at Revelations Entertainment says that after being looked up and down at the office and stared at by Freeman, she modified her office wardrober.
+The former manager at Revelations Entertainment says that after being looked up and down at the office and stared at by Freeman, she modified her office wardrobe.

 “That sort of interaction was when I stopped wearing a skirt around the office when he was there.
 I can’t say it was an accident that I’d be wearing a potato sack and a ponytail on certain days when he was there and do my best to avoid him when he was in the office.”